Profunctorial algebras: Introduction

-This paper is organized as follows. \begin{itemize} \item In \Cref{sec:02}, we recall the theory of two-sided discrete fibrations in a bicategory. \item In \Cref{sec:03}, as our first main contribution, we characterize when pseudofunctors, pseudonatural transformations and modifications on a bicategory extend to its bicategory of two-sided discrete fibrations, and we deduce an extension criterion for pseudomonads (\Cref{cor:extension-pseudomonads}). \item In \Cref{sec:04}, we focus on the $2$-category $\CAT$ of (locally small) categories: there, as another contribution, we show that a wide class of pseudomonads, built from $\Set$-monads, satisfy the conditions of the previous theorem and thus extend to the bicategory $\PROF$ of categories and \emph{small} profunctors (\Cref{thm:loke-extend}). \item In \Cref{sec:04b}, we review our criterion for $\CAT$ through the theory of distributive laws.
-This allows us to show, as another contribution, that ultracategories --- defined as algebras for the ultracompletion pseudomonad $\bbbeta$ --- are closed under \emph{free small-cocompletion} (\Cref{cor:psh-of-ultcats}). \item \looseness=-1 In \Cref{sec:05}, we apply our extension theorem to the pseudomonad $\bbbeta$: as our second main contribution, we characterize ultraconvergence spaces as the \emph{normalized lax algebras} of its profunctorial extension $\u\bbbeta$ (\Cref{thm:ucspaces-algebraically-in-full}). \end{itemize}
+This paper is organized as follows. \begin{itemize} \item In \Cref{sec:02}, we recall the theory of two-sided discrete fibrations in a bicategory. \item In \Cref{sec:03}, as our first main contribution, we describe how to extend pseudofunctors, pseudonatural transformations and modifications on a bicategory to oplax functors, oplax transformations and modifications on its bicategory of two-sided discrete fibrations, and we characterize when these extensions are actually pseudofunctorial or pseudonatural.
+In particular, we deduce an extension criterion for pseudomonads (\Cref{cor:extension-pseudomonads}). \item In \Cref{sec:04}, we focus on the $2$-category $\CAT$ of (locally small) categories: there, as another contribution, we show that a wide class of pseudomonads, built from $\Set$-monads, extend to skew monads on the bicategory $\PROF$ of categories and \emph{small} profunctors (\Cref{thm:loke-extend}) by means of our criterion.
+Moreover, we review our characterization through the theory of distributive laws, reobtaining the known result that pseudomonads on $\CAT$ admit at most one extension to pseudomonads on $\PROF$ (\Cref{cor:extension-on-cat}). \item \looseness=-1 In \Cref{sec:05}, we apply our extension theorem to the pseudomonad $\bbbeta$: as our second main contribution, we characterize ultraconvergence spaces as the \emph{normalized lax algebras} of its profunctorial (skew) extension $\u\bbbeta$ (\Cref{thm:ucspaces-algebraically-in-full}).
+Towards this goal, we discuss the problem of defining lax algebras and their colax morphisms for skew monads, and we introduce sufficient conditions allowing to do so. \end{itemize}